Sciebo-RDS/Sciebo-RDS/docs/docs/documentation/configuration/efss/owncloud.md

 ## Configuration

-Please refer to the [Configuring Owncloud](../../../gettingstarted/ocplugin.md) page of our Getting Started guide to see, how you have to configure the plugin.
+Please refer to the [Configuring Owncloud](../../../gettingstarted/ocplugin.md) page of our Getting Started guide to see, how you have to configure the plugin via the admin UI.

+### Commandline

+In advance, you can use the `occ` command to configure the plugin without the need to go to admin UI.
+The command `occ rds` shows all commands related to sciebo RDS within the plugin.
+The help-texts should be enough to figure out, what they do.
+This commands are very handy for setup scripts.